SLUVisLab/multicam/README.md

 #### Troubleshooting

-Sometimes the apps local database can become corrupted and get out of sync with the native iOS Photos library.
+Sometimes the on-device database can become corrupted and get out of sync with the native iOS Photos library.
 If you run into issues with crashing or freezing, go to the **Settings** view and click the "Clear Database Cache" button.
 This will delete any current recording sessions you have made with the app and clear the local database.

 ## Backend Setup